-The “work smarter, not harder” policy has become a trend in a number of companies, where there are stories of reduced stress and increased productivity in employees.
+The successful work policy “work smarter, not harder” has become a trend in a number of companies.
+This resulted to stories of reduced stress and increased productivity in employees.
 Belle Beth Cooper, a content crafter at Buffer, even has her own experience with this particular culture:

 “One of the things I love about the culture at Buffer is the emphasis on working smarter, not harder.
 Our team is all about getting plenty of sleep, exercise, and recreation time, so our time spent working is as productive as it can be.”

-Now hopefully you see how effective this policy is, how can you start getting your employees and even yourself to start working smarter and not harder?
-Well, here are a few tips to help you get started!
+Now hopefully you can see how effective this successful work policy is.
+So, how can you start getting your employees and even yourself to start applying this successful work policy?
+Here are a few tips to do that!

 - Plan your day.
 The moment you sit at your desk you have to plan all the tasks you need to do within the day, like making a “To Do” list.
 This does not just help you keep track of what you have to do, it also helps focus the mind.
 Set priorities and break down big tasks into components, so they look more workable.
 How do you set priorities?
 Well, do the stuff you DO NOT WANT TO DO first.
 That way they are out of your hair faster and it can make your day seem lighter as well!

 - Take breaks.
 According to Jeff Haden of www.inc.com, “On average our brains are only able to remain focused for 90 minutes; then we need at least 15 minutes rest.”
 Now you might think that taking a lot of breaks means you get less work done, but that is not the case most of the time.
 That 15-minute break is enough to refresh your mind so you can focus well!
 It is sort of like how we need to sharpen a pencil whenever we use it too much and all the lead has run out.